AstroPathJHU/AstroPathPipeline/astropath/utilities/Im3Tools/README.md

             [/i <injected_data_file_specification>]
 ```

-Extended directions can be found [here](../flatw_matlab/Im3Tools/ConvertIM3Usage.txt).
+Extended directions can be found [here](./ConvertIM3Usage.txt).

 ## 5.8.5.3.
 ConvertIm3Path & ConvertIm3Cohort
 ConvertIm3Path & ConvertIm3Cohort are soft wrappers written in powershell for the executable to run *ConvertIm3* on the ```<SlideID>``` level for specific output desired by the *AstroPathPipeline*, with optional inputs and exports.
-Both codes are dependent on the images being in the aforementioned [directory structure](ImportantDefinitions.md#5831-flatw-expected-directory-structure).
+Both codes are dependent on the images being in the aforementioned [directory structure]../../hpfs/imagecorrection/docs/ImportantDefinitions.md#5731-image-correction-expected-directory-structure "Title").
 ConvertIm3Cohort.ps1 is actually just a wrapper for ConvertIm3Path.ps1 which runs through all specimens in a directory, the cohort location is hard coded at present and should be modified in the code.

 Usage:
 - To "shred" a directory of im3s use: